Search Results for

 image-20220120151130545

 Step 2.
 Design the widget template.
-Casewhere will generate a default template you can customize when creating a new widget.
+Casewhere generates a default template you can customize when creating a new widget.

 image-20220120151215696